Japan City Guides: Iga-Ueno, Mie Prefecture 伊賀上野

 Visiting kids can dress up as ninja for the day.
 Costumes can be hired at various places around town, such as the Danjiri Museum, Iga Ninja Store, Murai Bankoen Ninja Cafe, the Iga Aoyama Garden Hotel, Palm de Yume and Costume Rental Mitashin.

 As for local food delicacies and crafts, Iga-Ueno is known for its rice, ceramics, tender beef, fine sake and kumihimo (silk-braiding), which you can try for yourself at the Iga Ueno Braiding Center (Kumi-no-Sato), not too far from Kuwamachi Station.

-Iga-Ueno has a number of interesting festivals and events: of course a Ninja Festival is held in April, in September and October there are performances of Noh in Ueno Castle's grounds, October 12th sees the staging of a Basho Festival but the town's main festival is the Tenjin Matsuri held from October 23rd-25th and featuring a parade of locals dressed as ogres and another procession of decorated, wheeled floats known as Danjiri.
+Iga-Ueno has a number of interesting festivals and events.
+A Ninja Festival is held in April, there are performances of Noh in Ueno Castle's grounds in September and October, a Basho Festival is held on October 12th, but the town's main festival is the Tenjin Matsuri held from October 23rd-25th and featuring a parade of locals dressed as ogres and another procession of decorated, wheeled floats known as Danjiri.

-Iga-Ueno Tourist Information Office (Tel: 0595 26 7788) is just outside the station on your right inside the Haitopia Iga Building and has good information available in brochures in Japanese and English.
+Iga-Ueno Tourist Information Office (Tel: 0595 26 7788) is just outside the station, inside the Haitopia Iga Building, in front of the bus stops, and has good information available in brochures in Japanese and English.